-- Remove the coil from the cabinet or plenum, and take the coil to an appropriate place to clean it.
-Refrigerant leak detection sensor and line set joint sleeves must be removed as well. - 2 Vacuum or brush the coil to remove matted and surface debris from the fins.
-Use vacuum attachments and/or brushes that are non-destructive to fins. - 3 If oil deposits are present, spray the coil with a mild household liquid detergent to soften deposits.
-Do not leave the detergent on the coil for more than 10 minutes.
+- 1 Remove the coil from the cabinet or plenum, and take the coil to an appropriate place to clean it. - 2 Vacuum or brush the coil to remove matted and surface debris from the fins.
+Use vacuum attachments and/or brushes that are non-destructive to fins. - 3 If oil deposits are present, spray the coil with a mild coil cleaner with a pH in the range of 5 to 9 to soften deposits.
+Do not leave the coil cleaner on the coil for more than 10 minutes.
 Flush the coil thoroughly with potable water.